skorzany/odin-calculator/README.md

 ## Author's notes

-To whomever who has stumbled on this page:
+To whomever who has stumbled on this page:<br/>
 I know the code is kinda messy, and some things could've been done better/shorter/cleaner;
 I could just look it up on the web, slap some eval's and call it a day, but where's the challenge?
 I had to think about it on my own and go through many ideas and iterations.
-It was difficult but mostly fun experience!
+It was difficult but mostly fun experience!<br/>
 The point of this project was to get familiar with JS syntax and its quirks, get a refresher on string/array/object manipulation, practice event handling and delegation.
 I also tried to make it somewhat object-oriented but failed as the docs I was using at the beginning were old and stated that there are no classes in JS (they lied!).
 All that hassle was not required though, so i left it as it is.
 It was also a good opportunity for learning about git branching.
+<br/><br/>
 Thank you!